ronny-toribio/StateTestingAnalysis/README.md

 In our sixth objective we compared the cohorts of students passing from one grade to the next during certain years.
 By taking the PSSA scores for grades 5-8 and Keystone scores for grade 11.
 The first Cohort ranges from 2016 to 2019.
 The second goes from 2016 to 2021.
 The third cohort goes from 2016 to 2022.
 For Pennsylvania cohort two improves by 14.5 points.
 While cohort 3 slightly improves 1.87 points.
 This suggests a slight lag in the effects of COVID from 2021 to 2022.
 In Columbia county cohort two also improves this time by 16.93 points while cohort three is slightly decline across all grades.
 Montour counties cohorts don't seem to be affected at all by the pandemic.
 Cohort two increases by 31.1 points and cohort three increases by 16.57 points.
 They end up at 95.51 and 82.46 percent top scores for their cohorts respectively.
 Showing a slight decrease from one to the next.

+Our seventh objective views the possible impacts of the pandemic for PSSA grades 3 through 8.
+It doesn't include grade 11 because objectives 1 and 2 already cover the Keystone scores which are all grade 11.
+Most grades fell significantly after the pandemic in year 2021 many times recovering in 2022.
+For the most part Montour county outperformed both the state and Columbia county except for a rare exception in grade 6 in 2022.

 In doing statistical tests and graphing different views of the top scores arranged by different we generally came to the conclusion that COVID 19 had an effect on test scores after 2020 especially on Science.